IstratieStefan/ARC/QUICK_START.md

 ✅ Always use absolute paths in config
 ✅ Run `generate_config.sh` after moving the project
-✅ Apps launch via `run_app.sh` which activates venv automatically ✅ Icons should be in `/home/admin/Icons/` or update config ✅ Test apps work before setting up auto-start
+✅ Apps launch directly with venv Python (no wrapper script) ✅ Icons should be in `/home/admin/Icons/` or update config ✅ Test apps work before setting up auto-start
+✅ Each app runs in its own directory with PYTHONPATH set

 Happy hacking! 🚀